Now that school is just about finished for another year, I’ve been reflecting on the last few months, my kids’ teachers, and what’s to come.

+The truth is, I don’t know.
+I don’t know where we’re going or what’s going to happen next.
+So I take comfort in the familiarity I do see.
 Another end to the school year is being marked by my children growing before my eyes.
 Their hair is now longer than it was in September.
 Their feet bigger.
-Last year’s summer wardrobe doesn’t fit.
+Last year’s summer wardrobe likely won’t fit.

-They are also different in a way I can’t quite pin down.
-They have been greatly influenced by the person they spent every weekday with for the past eight months.
+They’re also different in a way I can’t quite pin down.
+They have been greatly influenced by the person they spent every weekday with for the past several months.
 They are smarter and more mature.

 And that’s because of their teachers.

 Each fall for the past few years, I’ve let my most favourite humans go.
 I watch their tiny little kindergarten-sized bodies carry big backpacks into their classrooms every day and wonder what the outcome will be.
 I worry and worry and hope for the best.